We have answered the most common questions in our Knowledge Base below, please take a look...

 You normally get 4-6 weeks to provide a proof of no-claims.
 This can be an ORIGINAL hard copy sent through via post or a copy emailed through as a pdf attachment.
 If not received you will get a reminder sent out to you giving you another couple of weeks to provide this.
 If still not received after this period then the premium will be increased to having NIL no-claims and the difference will be debited back-dated to the beginning of the policy until the no-claims are provided and then the difference gets refunded back again once the no-claims certificate has been received, accepted and actioned.

-IF you are just changing insurances from one German insurance to another German insurance then you do not have to provide a certificate of no-claims are all German vehicle insurances are linked into an internal electronic no-claims confirmation system.
-In this case, you would just need to provide the name of your previous insurance holding the no-claims, the policy number and cancellation date and your new German insurance will obtain the no-claims confirmation directly themselves.
+IF you are just changing insurances from one German insurance to another German insurance then you do not have to provide a certificate of no-claims as all German vehicle insurances are linked into an internal electronic no-claims confirmation system.
+In this case, you would just need to provide the name of your previous insurance holding the no-claims, the policy number and cancellation date and your new German insurance will obtain the no-claims confirmation from the previous insurance company directly themselves.

 No, although most insurances do work on no-claims, we also work together with an insurance company that are not interested in getting any proof of no-claims as they work out their premiums differently.
 This is ideal for people who do not have a spare set of no-claims for a second or third vehicle for example.